lucianghinda/simple-result/README.md

 # SimpleResult

-A simple, idiomatic Ruby implementation of a response monad for handling success and failure states inspired by https://github.com/maxveldink/sorbet-result.
+A simple, idiomatic Ruby implementation of a response monad (`Success` or `Failure`) for handling success and failure states inspired by https://github.com/maxveldink/sorbet-result.

+This is a very simple implementation kept on purpose to be less than 100 LOC (currently at 60) and with no other dependencies than `zeitwerk`.

 ## Installation